-- Know how to derive the rocket equation and use it to solve some simple rocket problems.
+- Know how to derive and use the rocket equation to solve simple rocket problems.

-- Understand the process of staging and why it is used for lunch vehicles.
+- Understand the staging process and why it is used for lunch vehicles.

 Rocket Propulsion Fundamentals

 Newton’s second and third laws are the basic physical principles that apply to rocket propulsion systems.
-Consider a typical rocket engine, as shown in the figure below.
-The principle of thrust generation for a rocket engine is from the reaction force associated with accelerating a mass of gas at high velocity out of an expansion nozzle, the gas being a byproduct of combustion of the fuel and the oxidizer, and so increasing the momentum of the gas.
-Notice that the oxidizer must be carried along with the fuel for a rocket motor.
-The gases and products of combustion are accelerated in one direction, and the resultant force on the vehicle is directed in the opposite direction in accordance with Newton’s third law.
+Consider a typical rocket motor, as shown in the figure below.
+The principle of thrust generation for a rocket motor is from the reaction force associated with accelerating a mass of gases at high velocity out of an expansion nozzle, the gases being a byproduct of combustion of the fuel and the oxidizer, and so increasing the kinetic energy and momentum of the gases.
+Notice that, unlike an air-breathing engine, the oxidizer must be carried along with the fuel for a rocket motor.
+As a result, the gases and products of combustion are accelerated in one direction, and the resultant force on the vehicle is directed in the opposite direction, per Newton’s third law.

 where is called an equivalent exhaust velocity that includes the pressure term, i.e.,

-In practice, the pressure term is relatively small so the value of is very close to .
+In practice, however, the pressure term is relatively small because the nozzle is designed for (or close to) ideal expansion where , so the value of is very close to .

 Steering a Rocket

 A rocket must be steered along a prescribed flight path so the payload can reach the necessary altitude.
-A modern rocket (launch vehicle) is usually steered along its flight path by gimbaling (rotating) the engine(s) to change the direction of the thrust vector.
-However, as summarized in the figure below, other means may be used.
+A modern rocket (launch vehicle) is usually steered along its flight path by gimbaling (rotating) the motor(s) to change the direction of the thrust vector.
+However, as the figure below summarizes, other means may be used.

 Early rockets used movable aerodynamic surfaces or fins at the rear of the rocket, and this technique is also used on most air-to-air missiles.
-These surfaces create varying aerodynamic forces on the rocket, which can be used to control its trajectory.
-Some rockets have used additional vernier rocket engines to give control.
-However, because of this system’s additional weight and the different fuel needed, vernier rockets are not used as much.
-On some early rockets and ballistic missiles, small thrust vanes were placed directly in the exhaust stream of the rocket exhaust to produce forces that could be used for steering.
+These surfaces create varying aerodynamic forces and moments on the rocket, which can be used to control its trajectory.
+Some rockets have used additional vernier rocket motors to give control.
+However, vernier steered rockets are not used as much because of this system’s extra weight and the different fuel needed.
+On some early rockets and ballistic missiles, small thrust vanes were placed directly in the exhaust stream of the rocket’s exhaust to produce forces that could be used for steering.